tom-krieger/cis_security_hardening/README.md

 ### Automatic reboot

 Automatic reboots might be *dangerous* as servers would be rebooted if one of the classes subscribed for reboot takes any action.
 But some changes need a reboot, e. g. enabling SELinux or changing auditd rules.
-As servers in production environments may not be rebooted you have to choose if you will allow reboots by settings a parameter *auto_reboot*.
-You can choose this for each rule triggering a reboot to be able to decide, which reboots are important enough to trigger an automatic reboot.
-The *auto_reboot* parameter is available for all rules which can trigger a reboot.
-Currently the following rules trigger reboots:
+As servers in production environments may not be rebooted at any time you have to choose if you will allow reboots by settings the parameter *auto_reboot*.
+Currently the following rules or group of rules trigger reboots:

-* auditd_init
+* auditd changes in immutable rules
 * crypto_policy
-* selinux_policy
-* selinux_state
+* selinux changes in policy or state

-The default value for *auto_reboot* is `true` and can easily be changed by setting it to false in the Hier configuration of this module.
+The default value for *auto_reboot* is `true` and can easily be changed by setting it to `false` in the Hiera configuration of this module.

 The global parameter `time_until_reboot` sets the waiting time until the reboot will be performed.
 On Linux systems you can cancel this reboot with the `shutdown -c` command.
 But keep in mind that canceling the reboot won't activate some changes.

+For `rebooting` the `puppetlabs-reboot` module is used.
+Please obey the follwing comment from this module:
+> POSIX systems (with the exception of Solaris) only support specifying the timeout as minutes.
+As such, the value of timeout must be a multiple of 60.
+Other values will be rounded up to the nearest minute and a warning will be issued.

 Hiera example: